What Is Spyware?

 - Accessing pirated content online.

-- Connecting to non-secure or fake Wi-Fi networks.
+- Connecting to non-secure internet connection or fake Wi-Fi networks.

 - Opening suspicious email attachments.